Returning a Mattress: Common Return Policies

 The Mattress Return Process

 Returning your mattress is a pretty straightforward process.
 The return process is as easy as it gets.
+Feel like it's time you return your mattress for adjustable beds or a full refund?
 All you need to do is follow these simple steps.

 Learn About the Mattress Return Policy

 The first step in the return process is to confirm whether or not your bed is eligible for a full refund.
 To do this, you can either review emails or paperwork that you received when making a purchase or search the mattress company's website.
 You also have the option of contacting the mattress company directly.

 In instances where you find your bed isn't eligible for a full refund due to the return policy of a specific mattress company, it's wise to call the company to explain to them your concerns.
 You might end up getting a partial refund or even a discount on a future mattress purchase.